 Yes.
 A round help button with a robot-reading-a-book icon sits in the bottom-right corner of every workspace page.
 Open it to ask questions about how AuditSchedule works in plain language; it is an AI assistant that answers from this manual and, when relevant, offers a button to jump straight to the right page.
 Because it relies on your own role, it explains where a feature lives rather than promising you can access it, and it does not change any of your data.
 If it cannot answer something, it points you to the Feedback button or a workspace administrator.

 Click your name near the bottom of the sidebar to open My Profile.
-It shows your person card (team, role, location, access role, and active status), your current, upcoming, and past projects and events, your recorded skills and certifications, and summary stats — projects, man-weeks, leave days, holidays, and travel trips — for a date range you choose.
+It shows your person card (team, role, location, access role, and active status), your current, upcoming, and past projects and events, your recorded skills and certifications, summary stats — projects, man-weeks, leave days, holidays, and travel trips — for a date range you choose.
+A separate Feedback tab lists the feedback you have sent with its status and any reply from the team.
 If your account is not yet linked to a person record, the page asks an administrator to link it under Manage > People.

 Rows represent people and columns represent time.
 Project pills show scheduled allocation, leave badges show time away, holiday styling marks public holidays, travel icons show planned or confirmed trips, event pills show organization events, and red cells indicate over-allocation conflicts.
 Amber cells are conflicts that were accepted on the Conflicts page; hover one to see who accepted it and when.